solvabledefect/solvabledefect.github.io/_pages/projects.md

 <h2>  Lattice Realization of Topological Defects in 2D CFT </h2>

 In this project, we work on defining operators on spin chains, such as Transverse Field Ising and Three-State Potts, and more generally on Anyonic chain or Restricted Solid-on-solid (RSOS) Models, which realize topological line operators in the 2D CFT, as we take the continuum limit.
 My collaborators in this project include Ananda Roy, Fei Yan, Hubert Saleur, Linnea Grans-Samuelsson and Thiago Silva Tavares.
+You can find the publication

 <h2>  Vertex Operator Algebras and Modular Tensor Categories for Narain CFTs </h2>